Written by Manya Pandey, a first-year undergraduate student.

 Interestingly, India remained the world’s only diamond supply for a long time until Brazil discovered diamonds in the 18th century.

-Indians also came up with the concept of Atom way before any of the officially credited scientists did!
+Indians also came up with the concept of the Atom way before any of the officially credited scientists did!

-John Dalton, an English chemist is attributed for the discovery of atoms but an Indian scientist and philosopher named Kanada is said to have developed the atomic theory centuries way before Dalton was even born!
+John Dalton, an English chemist is attributed to the discovery of atoms but an Indian scientist and philosopher named Kanada is said to have developed the atomic theory centuries way before Dalton was even born!
 He speculated about the existence of Anu or small indestructible particles (which is exactly what an atom is).

 He even explained the properties of an atom or “anu” like it can exist in two states–absolute peace and a state of movement and that they could combine with each to form molecules.
 What about their accuracy?
 Spot on!
 They were each proven right by later scientific developments.